patrickbwarren/map-reduce-monte-carlo/README.md

 where `<tag>` is used to label the measurement, and `<measurement>` is the actual numerical value, and the two are separated by a tab (`\t`).

 Using tags it is possible to combine different data types in the same file.
-One use-case exemplified by the radial distribution function in the example below is to incorporate a numerical value into the tag, for example for a radial distribution function using `gr__<r>` for `<tag>` with `<r>` being the bin radial distance mid-point.
+One use-case exemplified by the radial distribution function in the example below is to incorporate a numerical value into the tag, for example `gr__<r>` with `<r>` being the bin radial distance mid-point.
 The double underscore can be removed afterwards to clean up the data for downstream analysis and plotting purposes.

-In addition to the data files, the script should generate a log file of the form `<header>.log` to contain a line in the form
+In addition to the data files, the script should generate a log file of the form `<header>.log`, to contain a line in the form
 ```
 data collected for: <list_of_data_types>
 ```
-The list here tells `reducer.py` which `<data_type>` output files should be reduced.
+The (space-separated) list here tells `reducer.py` which `<data_type>` output files should be reduced.

 ### Outputs